What is a…

 The offering up of sacrifices is to be regarded as a divine institution.
 It did not originate with man.
-God himself appointed it as the mode in which acceptable worship was to be offered to him by guilty man.
+God Himself appointed it as the mode in which acceptable worship was to be offered to Him by guilty man.
 The language and the idea of sacrifice pervade the whole Bible.

 We learn from the Epistle to the Hebrews that sacrifices had in themselves no value or efficacy.
 They were only the “shadow of good things to come,” and pointed the worshippers forward to the coming of the great High Priest, who, in the fullness of the time, “was offered once for all to bear the sin of many.”
 Sacrifices belonged to a temporary economy, to a system of types and emblems which served their purposes and have now passed away.
 The “one sacrifice for sins” hath “perfected for ever them that are sanctified.”

-Sacrifices were of two kinds:
+Sacrifices were of 2 kinds:

 - Bloody, such as (1) burnt-offerings; (2) peace-offerings; and (3) sin and trespass offerings.
 (See OFFERINGS.)